Please correct the errors below.

 Other notations

 The shortcuts above the piano keyboard are meant to handle the common stuff.
-For many more features and notations, use our editor sidebar and its accompanying search feature.
+For many more features and notations, use our top and left panels and the accompanying search feature.

 Using the touch input interface from non-tablets

 If you’d like to use this interface from a non-tablet device such as a laptop or desktop, no problem.
-Just click the “...” menu at the top of the editor screen and select “Toggle touch input.”
+Click the “Touch input” button at the very bottom left of your screen:

 Screenshot